-The Regional Water Board has determined that a change from the previous quarterly average effluent limitations to AMELs to be appropriate and reasonable.
-The conversion of the previous quarterly average effluent limitations to the calculated average monthly effluent limitations for TSS and settleable solids does not constitute backsliding because these limitations are statistically equivalent.
+The Regional Water Board has determined that a change from the previous quarterly average effluent limitations to average monthly effluent limitations to be appropriate and reasonable.
+The Facility's performance during the term of the previous Order demonstrates that it is capable of meeting these average monthly effluent limitations, particularly when it develops and implements the Best Management Practices (BMP) plan as required in Section VII.B.3 of this Order.
+Conversion of the quarterly average effluent limitation for TSS of 5.0 mg/L to an average monthly effluent limitation of 6.0 mg/L does not constitute backsliding because these limitations are statistically equivalent.